MarcusRoeckrath/fbtr64toolbox/README.md

 --fbconffilesuffix ["<text>"]        savefbconfig
 --fbconffilepassword "<text>"        savefbconfig
---certpath "<abs path>"              downloadcert (deprecated, use --filepath instead) --usecurl                            savecalllist, savedevicelog, savefbconfig, savephonebook
+--certpath "<abs path>"              downloadcert (deprecated, use --filepath instead) --usecurl                            script uses curl instead of wget

 Explanations for these parameters could be found in the SOAP sample file.
 --SOAPtype https|http                all but calcsecret, writeconfig and writesoapfile